CNuge/CamBioPy/README.md

 The project is ever growing, and I've not added a comprehensive manual of all the available functions at this time.
 To see what there is to import, have a look through the `/src/cambiopy/` folder!

+## TODO

+- Add unit tests using the example data files provided